rust-cv/levenberg-marquardt/README.md

 The implementation is a port of the classic MINPACK implementation of the Levenberg-Marquardt (LM) algorithm.
 This versions is sometimes referred to as _exact_ LM.

+We tried to achieve an floating point result _identical_ to the one of MINPACK, even (or especially) for rank deficient unstable problems.
+The Fortran algorithm was extended with `NaN` and `inf` handling, similar to what [lmfit][lmfit] does.

 # Usage

 See the [docs](https://docs.rs/levenberg-marquardt/) for detailed information.